jsinger67/parol/docs/ParGrammar.md

 ## The start symbol

-It is important to note that the start symbol of the grammar must always be declare with the `%start` declaration, which is the very first declaration in the PAR file.
+It is important to note that the start symbol of the grammar must always be declared with the `%start` declaration, which is the very first declaration in the PAR file.

 ```ebnf
 %start Grammar